gkishanrao/Interview-preparation/High-Level-FAQ.md

 #  4. Can you describe your approach to application monitoring and performance tuning in AWS?

       We leverage Spring Boot Actuator for exposing application health and metrics, combined with ELK Stack or Prometheus + Grafana for centralized logging and visualization.
 On the AWS side, we use CloudWatch for metrics, logs, and custom dashboards, as well as CloudWatch Alarms for proactive alerts.
 We also implement X-Ray for distributed tracing in microservices and use CloudTrail for auditing AWS API calls.
 Performance tuning involves optimizing container resource allocation, analyzing CloudWatch metrics, and profiling application performance using AWS X-Ray and custom logs.
+# AWS LAMBDA FUNCTION

+ ✅#   1.
+What is AWS Lambda?